KokoiRuby/devsecops/README.md

 ### **Content Removal Declaration**

-If any content on this platform infringes upon your rights or intellectual property, please notify us immediately.
+If any content in this project infringes upon your rights or intellectual property, please notify us immediately.
 We are committed to respecting all legal rights and will promptly remove any infringing material upon verification.
 Please contact us with the relevant details, and we will address the issue as soon as possible.

 ### Features